Peter Tork: Personal life

 In later life, Tork resided in Mansfield, Connecticut.
-He was married four times, with marriages to Jody Babb, Reine Stewart, and Barbara Iannoli, all ending in divorce.
-From 2014 until his death, he was married to Pamela Grapes.
+He was married four times, with marriages to Jody Babb, Reine Stewart, and Barbara Iannoli ending in divorce.
+From 2013 until his death, he was married to Pamela Grapes.
 He had three children: a daughter, Hallie, with Stewart; a son, Ivan, with Iannoli; and another daughter, Erica, from a previous relationship with Tammy Sestak.
-As an adult, Tork was thought to have Asperger syndrome.
+As an adult, Tork identified as having Asperger syndrome.

 Illness and death

 On March 3, 2009, Tork reported on his website that he had been diagnosed with adenoid cystic carcinoma, a rare, slow-growing form of head and neck cancer.
 A preliminary biopsy showed that cancer had not spread beyond the initial site.
-"It's a bad news/good news situation," explained Tork.
+"It's a bad news/good news situation", explained Tork.
 "It's so rare a combination (on the tongue) that there isn't a lot of experience among the medical community about this particular combination.
 On the other hand, the type of cancer it is, never mind the location, is somewhat well known, and the prognosis, I'm told, is good."
 Tork underwent radiation therapy to prevent the cancer from returning.

 On March 4, 2009, Tork underwent surgery in New York City.
 On June 11, 2009, a spokesman for Tork reported that his cancer had returned.
-Tork was reportedly "shaken but not stirred" by the news and said that the doctors had given him an 80% chance of containing and shrinking the new tumor.
+Tork was reportedly "shaken but not stirred" by the news and said that the doctors had predicted an 80% chance of containing and shrinking the new tumor.

 In July 2009, while undergoing radiation therapy, he was interviewed by The Washington Post: "I recovered very quickly after my surgery, and I've been hoping that my better-than-average constitution will keep the worst effects of radiation at bay.
 My voice and energy still seem to be in decent shape, so maybe I can pull these gigs off after all."
 He continued to tour and perform while receiving his treatments.

 Tork documented his cancer experience on Facebook and encouraged his fans to support research efforts of the Adenoid Cystic Carcinoma Research Foundation.
-His cancer returned in 2018, and he died at his home in Mansfield, Connecticut, on February 21, 2019, a decade after his diagnosis.
+His cancer returned in 2018, and he died at his home in Willimantic, Connecticut, on February 21, 2019.